Framework

 Dynamic Route Segments

 These params are then usable in your route's configuration and components!
-Let's look at the posts.$postId.tsx route from our example route tree above:
+Let's look at a posts.$postId.tsx route:

 tsx